dxw/playbook/playbook.md

 ## Build

 ### The structure of a project
-We structure projects into the phases that are described by the [GDS Service Manual](https://www.gov.uk/service-manual): discovery, alpha, beta, live and retirement.
+We structure projects along the lines described by the [GDS Service Manual](https://www.gov.uk/service-manual): discovery, alpha, beta, live and retirement.
 It's worth having a browse of the service manual if you're not familiar with it, as it is the main guide for how digital work in the public sector should be done.

+One change to our approach is the addition of an **Inception** phase at the start of work.
+The main purpose of a discovery phase is to identify and document user needs.
+But sometimes this work is carried out on the assumption that a given service is definitely the right solution to the problem.
+The inception phase gives us a structured way to ensure that this isn't the case.

 At a high level, the purpose of each phase is:

+**Inception**: Talk to staff, leaders and stakeholders.
+Agree what the problem is, establish an initial strategy and working principles to help solve it

 **Discovery**: Talk to users, do research.
-Identify and document user needs
+Identify and document user needs, decide how to measure success

 **Alpha**: Prototyping, technical spikes and experiments.
 Make initial technology and service design decisions

 **Beta**: Design, development, usability testing.
-Build a minimum viable product
+Build and launch a minimum viable product and learn how to scale it

-**Live**: Launch to users, learn what works, continue to design and develop.
+**Live**: Operate a new service, learn what works, continue to design and develop.
 Iteratively improve a live service

 **Retirement**: Work out how user needs will be met without your service, provide help and guidance, archiving, links to other services.
 Don't leave people in the lurch; never let a link die